Upper School Curriculum Guide

 LATIN 2

 Because Latin is an intensely cumulative discipline, this course offers consistent practice and reinforcement of concepts previously studied.
-Students continue to acquire new grammatical forms and vocabulary, as well as to practice and review those from Latin 1.
+Throughout the year, students continue to acquire new grammatical forms and vocabulary, as well as to practice and review those from Latin 1.
 Students develop and refine their translation skills, and by year’s end are successfully reading passages of connected prose adapted from various Roman authors, such as Cicero and Caesar, with increased facility and speed.
 Throughout the course, students study topics of Roman and Greek culture and history relevant to the Latin readings.
 (1 unit; Grades 9, 10, 11, 12)

 HONORS LATIN 2

 This course moves more quickly and covers more material than Latin 2.
-By year’s end, students have learned almost all of Latin grammar, and have begun to focus on reading unadapted passages of connected prose by a variety of Roman authors, such as Cicero, Caesar, and Livy.
+By year’s end, students have learned almost all of Latin grammar and have begun to focus on reading unadapted passages of connected prose by a variety of Roman authors, such as Eutropius, Cicero, Caesar, and Livy.
 Through their readings of these texts, students learn about the history, culture, and politics of the Roman Republic.
 In Honors Latin 2, there is increasing emphasis on identification and proper translation of increasingly complex grammatical concepts.
 Students requiring regular assistance (once or more per week) from a tutor to maintain the minimum grade will be counseled to move to Latin 2.
 (1 unit; Grades 9, 10, 11, 12)

 HONORS INTENSIVE LATIN

 A general note about the Intensive Language Program: The Honors Intensive language program at RCDS is designed for students who wish to pursue the study of two foreign languages simultaneously.
 The Upper School offers Honors Intensive language courses in French, Latin, and Spanish.
 Students must have shown superior achievement in the study of one foreign language before picking up an Intensive language course.
-These courses have as their stated goal to cover two years of material in one year and to prepare students for the third-year level.
-It is the expectation of both the Classics Department and the Modern Languages Department that any student taking an Honors Intensive language course will continue the study of those two languages simultaneously for the entire tenure of his or her stay at RCDS.Students, and advisors and families of students, who wish to pick up a second language through the Honors Intensive program should be aware that adding a second language through the Honors Intensive program is, in almost every case, a multi-year commitment and thus will have a significant impact on a student’s course selection and academic program as a whole.
+The stated aim of all Intensive language courses offered at RCDS is to cover two years of material in one year and therefore to prepare students for the third-year level.
+It is the expectation of both the Classics Department and the Modern Languages Department that students taking an Honors Intensive language course will continue the study of those two languages simultaneously for the entire tenure of their stay at RCDS.
+Students - and advisors and families of students - who wish to begin an Honors Intensive language class should be aware that adding a second language through this program is, in almost every case, a multi-year commitment and thus will have a significant impact on a student’s course selection and academic program as a whole.

 This course is designed for the student who, having demonstrated mastery of the grammatical principles of one foreign language, has an interest in acquiring Latin at an accelerated pace (i.e., covering Latin 1 and 2 in one year).
 Grammatical forms and constructions are introduced in quick succession, with an emphasis on ever-increasing fluency and speed of reading.
 By the end of the course, students are able to read slightly adapted passages of Latin prose from authors like Caesar, Cicero, and Pliny.
 Students are expected to continue the sequence in their first foreign language concurrently with Honor Intensive Latin, at least through the fourth year.
 It is assumed that students in Honors Intensive Latin will demonstrate self-motivation and the ability to work independently; thus, students requiring regular assistance (once or more per week) from a tutor to maintain the minimum grade will be counseled to move to Latin 1.
 (1 unit; Grades 9-12, by permission.
 Prerequisite: superior achievement in Spanish, French, or Chinese.)